lukekasper/Personal-Projects/Docker/DockerNotes.md

   - also removes the network

 ### Dockerfile
-- to deploy, applicatin must be packaged into its own container
+- to deploy, application must be packaged into its own container
   - ie from a javascript node js application
 - Jenkins automates this functionality and pushes it to a Docker repository
 - Dockerfile: blueprint for building images